BladeTransformerLLC/gauzilla/README.md

 * Uses WebGL and CPU splat sorting (based on [splat](https://github.com/antimatter15/splat)) for high compatibility among web browsers
 * Circumvents [WASM's limitations in multithreading](https://rustwasm.github.io/2018/10/24/multithreading-rust-and-wasm.html) via the use of the lock-free [bus](https://github.com/jonhoo/bus) mechanism
 * Uses [rfd](https://github.com/PolyMeilex/rfd) to securely load a .ply or .splat file stored locally on the host machine
-* Loads a .splat file asynchronously and progressively from a URL (CDN) without having to use async code in Rust
+* Loads a .splat file asynchronously from a URL (CDN) without having to use async code in Rust

 ![Screenshot #1](images/gauzilla_01.png?raw=true "Screenshot #1")